NBA G League player dies after collapsing during game - Philly

 GRAND RAPIDS, Mich.
-(AP) - A Detroit Pistons developmental player who collapsed on the court during a NBA G League game in Michigan has died.
+(AP) - Zeke Upshaw, a swingman for the Detroit Pistons' G League affiliate who collapsed on the court during a game over the weekend, died Monday.

 Upshaw's mother, Jewel Upshaw, released a statement thanking the team and fans.
 Team owner Steve Jbara says the Grand Rapids area was fortunate to enjoy Upshaw's commitment to the community, especially children.